raganwald-deprecated/homoiconic/2009-05-01/optimism.md

 **Learned Optimism**

 The book is "[Learned Optimism](http://www.amazon.com/gp/product/1400078393?ie=UTF8&amp;tag=raganwald001-20&amp;linkCode=as2&amp;camp=1789&amp;creative=390957&amp;creativeASIN=1400078393 "Amazon.com: Learned Optimism: How to Change Your Mind and Your Life: Martin E. P. Seligman: Books")," by Dr. Martin Seligman.
 I'm not going to stand here and read the book aloud, you know that.
-But I am going to simplify it down to a few points, and you might very well think the book is too simplistic to be worth reading. trust me on this one, you should not judge a book solely by whether you like what I said about it.
+But I am going to simplify it down to a few points, and you might very well think the book is too simplistic to be worth reading.
+Trust me on this one, you should not judge a book solely by whether you like what I said about it.
 Read it for yourself and decide.

 So Dr. Seligman did some research on optimism and success, and the results surprised him, and after a lot of back-and-forth with colleagues and more research, he came up with a theory and a side-business of selling tests that predict whether salespeople are going to be successful.
 I want to emphasize the word **research**, because the plural of anecdote is not data.
 No matter how many nice people like me tell you something from our experience, it is not the same thing as what Dr. Seligman does to come up with this stuff.